aaw-team/nocsrf/Documentation/Developer/Extbase/Index.rst

 The Controller-side
 -------------------

-When you have added the csrftoken ViewHelper to your form, nothing happens with the generated data yet.
+When you have added the csrfToken ViewHelper to your form, nothing happens with the generated data yet.
 It must be verified at some point of the controller-flow.
 There are two ways to achieve this.